BabDev/Pagerfanta/UPGRADE-5.0.md

 - Dropped support for versions of Doctrine ORM before 2.20 and 3.0 through 3.2
 - Dropped support for versions of Doctrine PHPCR ODM before 2.0
 - Dropped support for versions of Twig before 3.12
+- The Doctrine DBAL query adapter requires the COUNT query builder modifier now to return a `Doctrine\DBAL\Query\QueryBuilder`

 ## Removed Features